RustyMustard/YouTubeSidebarToggle/README.md

 # YouTube Sidebar Toggle

-A simple Firefox extension to toggle YouTube's left sidebar visibility.
+What it says on the tin.
+A simple Firefox extension to toggle YouTube's annoying left sidebar popout behavior.

 ## Installation